 Certification as a CPA

-To become certified as a CPA in the State of New York, you must satisfy three requirements:
+To become certified as a CPA in the State of New York, you must satisfy the following three requirements.

 1. Fulfill the education requirements established by the State Education Department.

 To sit for the CPA exam, you need a bachelor's degree or higher and 150 credit hours including the following:

 - 33 semester hours in accounting with courses in financial accounting theory and principles (including advanced financial accounting), managerial accounting, U.S. federal tax accounting, auditing and computer auditing